sherriemcnulty/bamazon/README.md

 ![Option menu](/images/supervisor1.jpg)

-"View Product Sales by Department" displays the over head costs, total sales and profits for each department.
+"View Product Sales by Department" displays a summary of over head costs, total sales and profits for each department.

 ![Table of department information](/images/supervisor2.jpg)